Yandex Cloud

 terraform apply

-5. After the IP addresses changes, your service will again be available through the L7 load balancer.
-Monitor the L7 load balancer's user load from the load balancer statistics charts.
+5. After the IP address changes, your service will again be available through the L7 load balancer.
+Monitor the L7 load balancer's user traffic on the load balancer statistics charts.

 6. Delete the now free static public IP address you selected when creating the L7 load balancer.